aiida-phonopy/aiida-phonopy/README.md

 * M. Uhrin _et al._, [*Workflows in AiiDA: Engineering a high-throughput, event-based engine for robust and modular computational workflows*](https://www.sciencedirect.com/science/article/pii/S0927025620305772), Computational Materials Science **187**, 110086 (2021)

-Please, also cite the underlying Quantum ESPRESSO and Phonopy codes references.

 ## License

 The `aiida-phonopy` plugin package is released under the MIT license.
 See the `LICENSE.txt` file for more details.

 ## Acknowlegements